MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 Microsoft Entra ID supports the use of OATH-TOTP SHA-1 and SHA-256 tokens that refresh codes every 30 or 60 seconds.
 Customers can purchase these tokens from the vendor of their choice.

-Microsoft Entra ID has a new Microsoft Graph API in preview for Azure and Azure for US Government clouds.
+Microsoft Entra ID has a new Microsoft Graph API in preview for Azure.

 This preview refresh uses the hardware OATH token Authentication methods policy.
 [Privileged Authentication Administrators](~/identity/role-based-access-control/permissions-reference.md#privileged-authentication-administrator) can use [Microsoft Graph APIs](url) to manage tokens in the preview.
 There aren't any options to manage hardware OATH token in this preview refresh in the Microsoft Entra admin center.